kemmersachiel/maven/README.md

 6. [x] Deleting blog
 7. [x] Adding comment to a blog post
 8. [x] Getting single comment on a blog post
-9. [x] Getting all comments on a blog post(as an array of objects, in each object I want to see the comment and the comment Id.)
+9. [x] Getting all comments on a blog post
 10. [x] Editing comment on a blog post using the comment Id
 11. [x] Deleting comment on a blog post using the comment Id